dreamportdev/Osdev-Notes/99_Appendices/C_Language_Info.md

 ## C +(+) assembly together - Calling Conventions

 Different C compilers feature a number of [calling conventions](https://en.wikipedia.org/wiki/X86_calling_conventions), with different ones having different defaults.
-GCC and clang follow the system V abi (which includes the calling convention).
+GCC and clang follow the system V ABI (which includes the calling convention).
 This details things like how arguments are passed to functions, how the stack is organised and other requirements.
-Other compilers can follow different conventions (MSVC has its own one - not recommended for osdev though), and the calling convention can be overriden for a specific function using attributes.
+Other compilers can follow different conventions (MSVC has its own one - not recommended for osdev though), and the calling convention can be overridden for a specific function using attributes.
 Although this is not recommended as it can lead to strange bugs!

 For x86 (32 bit), function calling convention is pretty simple.
 All arguments are passed on the stack, with the right-most (last arg), being pushed first.
 Stack pushes are 32 bits wide, so smaller values are sign extended.
 Larger values are pushed as multiple 32 bit components.